Leaf-Agriculture/docs/docs/getting_started.md

   </TabItem>
 </Tabs>

-And finally, use that file ID to retrieve the image:
+And finally, use that file ID to retrieve a list of images, one for each operation property.
+From this response, you can load one of the sample images:

 <Tabs
   defaultValue="sh"
   values={[
-    { label: 'Bash', value: 'sh', },
+    { label: 'cURL', value: 'sh', },
     { label: 'Python', value: 'py', },
   ]
 }>